 Hi everyone!
 Here’s a little recap the Spring Brunch fun I had on Twin Cities Live today, talking about taking the stress and difficulty out of cooking for someone with a gluten allergy – no special ingredients needed.
-Instead, these recipes are all naturally gluten-free and simple enough for anyone to make.
-And best of all, they showcase the entrance of Spring!
+These are three naturally gluten-free spring brunch recipes, simple enough for anyone to make.
+And best of all, they showcase the seasonal eats!

 Frittatas are a great gluten-free brunch option, but there’s something about having a crust that I missed.
 I decided to try my hand at a naturally gluten-free polenta crust after drooling over this post by The Wednesday Chef.
 Made with polenta instead of a pastry crust, I tested it a few times with slightly different adaptations and decided on this version – leaving out the egg and adding gruyere cheese along with fresh rosemary.
 Then I filled it with caramelized mushrooms and shallots, ever so slightly browned and deep with flavor.

 Soft eggs, gooey cheese and springtime vegetables encased like a gorgeous savory pie – yes please.

 1 tablespoon unsalted butter

 2 cups (about 5 ounces) thinly sliced mushrooms (I like Baby Bella/Cremini mushrooms)

 ½ cup thinly sliced shallots (about 2 small)